HomeLists › Costing & Finance

 Operational standardization: the substitute cook delivers the same dish from the first service

-With that card in place, the onboarding time for a new cook drops from 3 weeks to 5 days on average, based on operations documented by Masterestaurant between 2023 and 2025.
-A useful operational recipe card has exactly 7 critical fields: dish name, ingredient list with gross and net weights, trim percentage per ingredient, updated unit cost, total dish cost, plating photo, and step-by-step procedure with temperatures and times.
-Without the trim percentage, the calculated cost is fictional.
-Without the photo, plating varies between cooks.
-Without timed procedures, service speed is inconsistent.
-At Masterestaurant we've seen 20-page cards nobody reads and half-page cards that transform operations: the difference is whether each field is functional or decorative.
-A card that the line cook can reference in 10 seconds before service is worth more than a 50-page manual archived on the owner's computer.
-The Masterestaurant method for implementing recipe cards starts with the 10 highest-turnover dishes, not the full menu: those 10 items typically represent 60%–70% of sales and concentrate the greatest food cost risk.
+A complete card includes a plating reference photo, raw and cooked weights, cooking temperature, service timing, and exact presentation.
+With those five elements documented, onboarding time for a new cook drops from 3 weeks to 5 days on average, based on operations logged by Masterestaurant between 2023 and 2025.
+Seven fields, not one more: dish name, ingredient list with gross and net weight, trim percentage per ingredient, updated unit cost, total dish cost, plating photo, and step-by-step procedure with temperatures and times.
+Skip the trim percentage and the calculated cost is fiction; skip the photo and plating shifts from cook to cook, and when the procedure carries no timing, service loses rhythm without anyone knowing why.
+At Masterestaurant we've seen 20-page cards nobody opens, and half-page cards that transform an entire operation: the difference is never the volume, it's whether each field is FUNCTIONAL or decorative.

 Measurable ROI: how much a restaurant recovers after standardizing recipes in 90 days